NYUCCL/psiTurk/doc/what_is_psiturk.md

 ## Do I need to how to code to use psiturk?

-Yes. `psiturk` experiments are run in web browsers.
+Well, yes. `psiturk` experiments are run in web browsers.
 To develop a web browser experiment, you need to have basic web programming skills with HTML, CSS, and JavaScript.
 You sometimes might also use Python to customize your experiment.